briandgomez/Study/Security+/Security Operations.md

 - Data retention
     - Backup data
-    - Follow compliance (i.e. certain amount of data needs to be kept)
+    - Follow compliance (i.e. certain amounts of data need to be kept)
     - Different data types have different procedures

 # Vulnerability Scanning
 - Vulnerability scans only check what potential vulnerabilities there are like a port scan
     - Not all scans are accurate.
 Need to review reports to view what is accurate and whats not
+    - The scans are mostly associated with those outside of the network trying to gain access but scanning inside the network is also needed.
+An attack from the inside is also very possible.

 - Static analysis
     - Scans for multiple vulnerabilities to help identify security flaws